-As expectations soar in the exploding field of artificial intelligence (AI), a small but growing group of researchers is buckling down on a fundamental problem: using deep learning AI systems to understand how increasingly complex computer programs actually work.
+As expectations soar in the exploding field of artificial intelligence (AI), a small but growing group of researchers is buckling down on a fundamental problem: understanding how increasingly complex deep learning AI systems actually work.

 One of those researchers is Devinder Kumar, a doctoral candidate in systems design engineering at the University of Waterloo who gave a keynote address on his work this summer at the prestigious AI Toronto conference.